IBVPD/Nuvi/app/Resources/doc/import.md

 2. Select the appropriate **Reference lab** if the file contains Reference lab data.

 3. Select a date range for import.
-Data outside this range will not be imported.
+Note that data outside this range will still be imported, but warnings will be generated.

 4. Click the **Source file** field to browse and select the file to upload.